ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Translate.rst

 Properties
 ----------

--  :ref:`x <sdk_qtquick_translate_x-prop>` : real
+-  :ref:`x <sdk_qtquick_translate_x>` : real
--  :ref:`y <sdk_qtquick_translate_y-prop>` : real
+-  :ref:`y <sdk_qtquick_translate_y>` : real

 Detailed Description
 --------------------

 The Translate type provides independent control over position in addition to the Item's x and y properties.

 The following example moves the Y axis of the :ref:`Rectangle <sdk_qtquick_rectangle>` items while still allowing the `Row </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/#row>`_  to lay the items out as if they had not been transformed:

 .. code:: qml